starryD/hello-world/README.md

 # hello-world
 My first repository

-It is just a test, and I love spicy chicken!
+It is just a test!